 Once you have WinRar installed on your computer, follow these simple steps to password protect any file or folder:

 1. Locate the file or folder you wish to zip, then right-click it and select Add to archive.

 3. Set the password you wish to use.
 This password will need to be provided to the recipient later.
 It’s best to use a password that’s at least 12 characters long because it would take centuries for someone to crack.
 Then, click OK.

 4. Now, select ZIP in the “Archive format” section and then click OK.

 5. Once the compression process is complete, you’ll see the zipped file in the same directory.

 You can now send this file securely via email, without having to worry about access from unauthorized parties!

 2. Encrypt zip files with TitanFile

-TitanFile is a secure file sharing and collaboration solution that is used by many large organizations in the government, accounting, healthcare, insurance, and finance industries.
+TitanFile is a secure file sharing and collaboration solution.
 With TitanFile, uploaded files are encrypted automatically so you won’t have to manually encrypt them yourself before you upload.